 National Museum of Naval Aviation (Pensacola, FL)

 Just a short car ride away, the National Museum of Naval Aviation is the world’s largest naval aviation museum and showcases an extensive collection of more than 150 aircraft representing every military branch.
 There are plenty of interactive simulators and activities for families to participate in.
-The NAS Pensacola is also home to the world-famous Blue Angels.
+Naval Air Station Pensacola is also home to the world-famous Blue Angels.
 They can be seen practicing over the museum several times throughout the year.
 Practices are free and open to the public.
-Visit the museum’s website for the practice schedule.
+Visit the museum’s website for a practice schedule.

 USS Alabama at Battleship Memorial Park (Mobile, AL)